BrCroner/BrCroner/README.md

 </div>

 ### About Me
 My name is Bruno **Croner**!
 I'm a web developer with great UI/UX fundamentals.
-Currently I work in the IT Service Desk of the Chamber of Deputies in Brazil (the country I live).
+Currently I'm working in the IT Service Desk of the Chamber of Deputies in Brasil (the country I live).

 ### Academic Degree
 Information Technology Management<br>